ejmalone/sales_tax_generator/README.md

 This is the take-home project for Socrata's frontend engineer application by Eric Malone (ejmalone@gmail.com).

+The project generates invoices from selected products, which can possibly have sales tax and/or import tax.

 Please first read the [installation instructions](INSTALL.md) before attempting to execute the package.

 # Directory Structure

 bin/            package executables.
-See *Running Executable* below. composer.json   used by Composer composer.lock   used by Composer examples/       JSON files conforming to the project's inputs spec/           PHPSpec test files src/            source code vendor/         files automatically installed by Composer
+See *Script Execution* below. composer.json   used by Composer composer.lock   used by Composer examples/       JSON files matching the project's input specifications spec/           PHPSpec test files src/            source code vendor/         files automatically installed by Composer

-# Running Executables
+# Script Execution

 ## Building Invoices

-Based on your desired [example](examples/) JSON file, run the following from the command line.
+Based on your desired [example JSON file](examples/), run the following from the command line.
 For instance, to process `examples/input_1.json` for display:

 `composer run-script app input_1.json`

-This will parse the JSON file, populate an Order with OrderItems containing the Products from the JSON file, and output a nicely formatted Invoice.
+This will parse the JSON file, populate an Order with OrderItems containing the Products from the JSON contents, and output a nicely formatted Invoice.

 ## Running PHPSpec Tests

+[PHPSpec](http://www.phpspec.net/) is a BDD test suite in the style of RSpec.

 From the command line, to execute all tests: